Perfectoid fields in the language of rings: Perfectoid fields in the language of valued fields

 More generally, Ax--Kochen/Ershov type principles are proven for almost tame fields (thus named in \cite{Bour26}), a class including all perfectoid fields in \cite{JK25}.
 Most AK/E type principles reduce the study of a sufficiently well-behaved valued field to that of its value group and residue field.
-Note that perfectoid fields may admit immediate algebraic extensions: for example, adjoining an Artin-Schreier root of $1/t$ gives an immediate extension of the perfectoid field $(\widehat{\mathbb{F}_p((t))^\mathrm{perf}}, v_t)$.
+Note that perfectoid fields may admit immediate algebraic extensions: for example, adjoining an Artin-Schreier root of $1/t$ gives an immediate extension of the perfectoid field $(\widehat{\mathbb{F}_p((t))^\mathrm{perf}}, v_t)$, i.e., the Cauchy completion of the perfect hull of $\mathbb{F}_p((t))$.
 Thus, there is little hope of reducing the theory of a perfectoid field down to the theories of its residue field and value group.
 Instead, the residue field is replaced by an infinitesimal thickening, namely the residue ring $\mathcal{O}_v/(\varpi)$ for some $\varpi \in \mathfrak{m}_v \setminus \{0\}$.
 The corresponding AK/E type result is then the following: